jdehorty/ai-news-timeline/README.md

 ## 🐳 Docker Setup

-This project can be run using Docker, which ensures consistent development and deployment environments.
+This project uses a simplified Docker setup with a multi-stage Dockerfile that works for both development and production environments.

 ### 📋 Prerequisites